jayxdev/side-face-hybrid-pca-cnn/README.md

 - **Mentor:** Girish Kumar for guidance and invaluable feedback throughout this research.
 - **Dataset Augmentation:** Special thanks to libraries like OpenCV for efficient image augmentation.
 - **Peers:** Gratitude to all who contributed ideas and support during this research.

 ---
+## Citation
+If you find this work relevant, please cite it once the research paper is published.
+Citation details will be added here post-publication.

+---